(Some really old instructions copied from Glorp.org, which need updating. It's probably a clue how old when it refers to VisualWorks 5i)

 Documentation is currently very limited.
 There is no user or reference manual.
 You can find some presentations and documentation of basic concepts, but the detailed information is still contained primarily in the code.

 Fortunately, GLORP has a reasonably extensive test suite, and this is your best resource for finding out the details of features.
 If you want to know what a class or method does, look at the references or senders and see which tests might use this.
 This should give you quite a bit of information about how it's intended to be used (and what actually works :-)

-mailing list.
+A more important resource is the community.
+If you're planning to work on GLORP, you'll want to sign up for the mailing list.
 If you're working in VisualWorks 5 and later, you'll want to get an account on the cincomsmalltalk.com public store repository.
 The mailing lists are also the best way to get help on GLORP.
 The mailing list and the repository are the main ways GLORP is coordinated.

 You can also join #smalltalk channel on Smalltalk IRC server at irc.parcplace.net, there's a pretty good chance someone there might be able to answer your questions or listen to feedback.